scds/ola2012/slides/scds/one/02_john.md

 !SLIDE bullets incremental
 # sla writing #
-* Necessary for a framework
+* Documentation, documentation, documentation

 .notes This is hard.
 It's part of that plumbing thing that needs being done but is distinctly unsexy and a bit of a slog.
 But without it, people (can/(will?)) just roll right over you.
 Have a structure document is *important*.
 Deciding on that structure doco has to (like a lot of stuff) be a collaborative endeavour.
+Documentation is (almost) always the thing that gets done as an afterthought.

 !SLIDE bullets incremental
 # services #